 Maryland Eviction Notice

-A Maryland eviction notice is a legal document that landlords use to inform tenants of a breach of the lease agreement or to terminate a tenancy.
-The notice must specify the violation and provide a legal timeframe for the tenant to remedy the situation or vacate the premises.
-Failure to comply may lead to formal eviction proceedings.
+Landlords use a Maryland eviction notice as a legal document to inform tenants of a breach of the lease agreement or to terminate a tenancy.
+Furthermore, the notice must specify the violation and provide a legal timeframe for tenants to remedy the situation or vacate the premises.
+Additionally, failure to comply may lead to formal eviction proceedings.

 Maryland Eviction Notice